opendocsg/slw-judgments-backfill/2010_SGCA_19/report.md

 _Extinguishment of easement by operation of law_

-30     We next deal with the arguments of counsel for the Appellant on the extinguishment of the right of way over plot B. He referred to the judgment of this court in _Lee Tat Development Pte Ltd v Management Corporation Strata Title Plan No 301_ [2009] 1 SLR(R) 875.
+30     We next deal with the arguments of counsel for the Appellant on the extinguishment of the right of way over plot B. He referred to the judgment of this court in _Lee Tat Development Pte Ltd v Management Corporation Strata Title Plan No 301_ <span class="citation">[2009] 1 SLR(R) 875</span>.
 Counsel argued that there were good policy reasons for deciding that the right of way had been extinguished by operation of law as the fact that it had not been used at all for more than 35 years, without any protest or action of any sort by the dominant owner, must raise a question mark as to whether the easement continued to accommodate the dominant tenement in the manner as originally intended (see _Re Ellenborough Park_ [1956] Ch 131).

 31     In our view, it is not necessary for us to justify our decision on this ground.
 We were satisfied that the easement had been abandoned by the time the Appellant purchased 72 Belmont Road in 1994 and certainly by the time the Respondents purchased 70 Belmont Road in 2007.